Follow the International System of Units (SI) as a guide for units of measurement.

 We do hyphenate Co-ordinator, Vice-Chancellor and Pro-Vice-Chancellor.

 Use italics for non-English words, book/journal titles (eg Charles Dickens’ Bleak House), sculpture, ships and titles of motion pictures, but keep song titles in roman without quotes: Symphony No 5 in C minor, A Hard Day’s Night.
-Note, we do not use italics for festivals, such as Festival of Ideas and Open Cambridge, or lecture titles.
+Note, we do not use italics for festivals, such as the Cambridge Festival and Open Cambridge, or lecture titles.

 We use 'log in' to describe the action of a user entering their username and password on a University website (we do not refer to this as 'logging on').
 The equivalent noun is 'login' (no space).

 Avoid leaving a space between number and unit of measurement (10km, not 10 km).
 Commonly used measurements include: cm, mm, km, g, l (litre), MB, GB, kHz, MHz, KB.
+Follow the International System of Units (SI) as a guide for units of measurement.
 If your source material uses imperial units, always include the metric equivalent in brackets.

 Names and initials